Introduction to Virtual Events

 6. Rehearse, rehearse, rehearse!

 Things can go wrong with any event, but hybrid events can be more tricky logistically as you’re dealing with both the in-person side and the virtual side.
 Make sure you undergo a full rehearsal to test every part of the event from start to finish.
 You don’t want any nasty surprises on the day!
 Make sure you have a tech team on-hand to support you too.
 Whether it’s a tech issue with the virtual or the live element, it will need to be fixed ASAP and that’s a lot of pressure!
 Having a tech team or even an outsourced production team will help keep things slick and you calm.
+Read this piece for more guidance on the technology you need for a hybrid event.

 7. Ask for feedback